jianing-sun/Interpolated-Policy-Gradient-with-PPO-for-Robotics-Control-/README.md

 ## Interpolated Policy Gradient for PPO

+- Interpolated Policy Gradient is an approach to merging on- and off-policy updates for deep reinforcement learning.
 - The main algorithm used here is Proximal Policy Gradient (PPO) for continuous control task.
 Basic environment from a newly introduced environment - Robotics.
 It is a multi-goal environment from OpanAI Gym and use the MuJoCo physic engine for fast and accurate simulation.
 - Mainly based on Fetch environment with four task and start from FetchReach-v0, the other three are FetchPush, FetchSlide, FetchPickAndPlace.
 - Parameters changing process during experiments will be saved at **plot-files**.
 So far *Success Rate*, *Mean Rewards*, *Policy Entropy* have obvious regular changing and they are important results/parameters.